Thread: White Blood Cells In My Urine

 Have your dr culture for staph or strep.
 I usually have the same thing and I've had a staph infection in my bladder for over a year.Jamey

-IC, endometriosis, cervical dysplasia, asthma, bi-polar, trichotillomania (hair pulling disorder), dry eye, scoliosis, fibroid breast disorder, chronic fatigue, arthritis in hands
+IC, endometriosis, cervical dysplasia, bi-polar, trichotillomania (hair pulling disorder), scoliosis, fibroid breast disorder, chronic fatigue, arthritis in hands, temporal lobe seizures

-flare strategy, pyridium, estrace cream, and ice pack on urethra. ativan .5mg for severe flares only
+flare strategyestrace cream, lidocaine jelly, and ice pack on urethra. ativan .5mg for severe flares only

 Life's not about waiting for the storm to pass.
 It's about learning to dance in the rain.